denten-books/plain-text/plain-text-main.md

 Who are you communicating with?
 Pushing yourself through the pipe.
 The appointment with myself.
 The sum-total of material substratum.
 Building a wider platform.
 Todo, email, diary, music collection.
 Burning building-we grab our memories, and hoarding the disfunction of that personal sediment.
 You are the sum-total of your modalities.
 Commitments to self.
 Attunement of self.
 The message is you.
 Preserving ourself from entropy.

 ## Hardware and Software
 Turing's machine.
 Universalism vs. drucker.
 Bit, byte.
 State machines.
+The magic of boostrapping.
 # Part II
 ## Textual Interfaces
 Containing an argument for text as an interface between human and machine.
 History of combinatorial languages and logic.